How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 Rashes in the area of the buttocks and anus often occur as a result of anal sex, during which infection occurred.

-The third stage is characterized by the rupture of the bubbles and the formation of ulcers in their place.
-All this happens at the same time and lasts about a day.
-Then the surface of the sores begins to crust, under which damaged tissues regenerate.
+The third stage is characterized by rupture of the vesicles and the formation of ulcers in their place.
+All this happens simultaneously and lasts about a day.
+Then the surface of the ulcers begins to become covered with a crust, under which the damaged tissues regenerate.
 There are no visible consequences of the disease.

-The third stage is considered an exacerbation of the disease, which is also accompanied by many mental disorders - stress, isolation, insomnia, depression, and fear associated with sexual intercourse.
-Patients with little sexual experience or psychiatric disorders are at risk of suicidal thoughts.
+The third stage is considered an exacerbation of the disease, which is also accompanied by many mental disorders - stress, isolation, insomnia, depression, as well as fear associated with sexual intercourse.
+Patients with little sexual experience or mental disorders are at risk of developing suicidal thoughts.

-Genital herpes has several forms.
-Not all of them will show the symptoms described above.
-Sometimes the symptoms are completely absent, and sometimes the symptoms are very blurred.
-Let's get acquainted with such forms of genital herpes closer.
+Genital herpes comes in several forms.
+Not every one of them will exhibit the symptoms described above.
+Sometimes the signs are completely absent, and sometimes the symptoms are very vague.
+Let's take a closer look at these forms of genital herpes.

 Forms of genital herpes

-Specialists distinguish two forms of herpes - primary and recurrent.
+Experts distinguish two forms of herpes – primary and recurrent.
 The first form appears in the coming weeks after infection (in rare cases, several months later).
-Manifestations of the second are repeated each time with a decrease in the protective functions of the body.
+Manifestations of the second are repeated every time the body’s protective functions decrease.

-Also, genital herpes is divided into atypical microsymptomatic, macrosymptomatic and asymptomatic forms.
+Genital herpes is also divided into atypical microsymptomatic, macrosymptomatic and asymptomatic forms.

 1. Microsymptomatic (or subclinical).
-Symptoms are mild and often not a reason to seek help.
-Most often it is a slight itching and a couple of bubbles that have appeared.
+The symptoms are mild and are often not a reason to seek help.
+Most often it is a slight itching and a couple of blisters that appear.

-2. macrosymptomatic form.
-With this form, the described symptoms do not appear all.
-Sometimes it is itching and pain, but the absence of the vesicles themselves, and sometimes only vesicles without any other manifestations.
+2. Macrosymptomatic form.
+With this form, not all of the described symptoms appear.
+Sometimes it is itching and pain, but there are no blisters themselves, and sometimes there are just blisters without any other manifestations.

-3. The very name "asymptomatic form" speaks of this type of disease.
-With this form, external manifestations are not observed.
+3. The very name “asymptomatic form” speaks about this type of disease.
+With this form, no external manifestations are observed.
 Even relapses are asymptomatic.
 The carrier, unaware of his problem, does not protect himself and infects his sex partners.

-The intensity of symptoms in women and men is slightly different.
-In the weaker sex, they appear faster and with greater brightness.
+The intensity of symptoms varies slightly between women and men.
+In the weaker sex they appear faster and with greater brightness.

 Who is at risk first?

-There is no data on who is more prone to contracting this disease.
-But having studied all cases of infection, it is possible to identify a certain group of people in whom the disease occurs most often.
+There is no data on who is more susceptible to contracting this disease.
+But having studied all cases of infection, we can identify a certain group of people in whom the disease occurs most often.
 This group includes:

 • people with other sexually transmitted diseases;